jasonaaronwilson/omni-archive/README.md

-When a header is describing such a metadata blob, it can omit the "file-name:" key (unless there is a well-defined name for it already) and add the line "is-binary-metadata: true\n" so other tools know this data doesn't necessarily need to be extracted when the archive is "extracted" to the file system.
+When a header is describing such a metadata blob, it can omit the "file-name:" key (unless there is a well-defined name for it already) and add the line "is-binary-metadata: true" so other tools know this data doesn't necessarily need to be extracted when the archive is "extracted" to the file system.